A Day In Wooster, OH

 This show featured six Improvaneers: Nick, Audrey, Sarah, Henry, Emily, and Theresa, led by Rob Snow and Director Joe Quinn.

 The energy in the room was electric.
 For many in attendance, this was their first time experiencing The Improvaneers—but for others, especially those connected to Best Buddies, we were a familiar (and welcomed!) group.
-Having previously performed at the Best Buddies Leadership Conference in Indianapolis in July 2025, it was heartwarming to reconnect with that community.
+Having previously performed at the Best Buddies Leadership Conference in Indianapolis in July 2025, it was really exciting to reconnect with that community!

 Following the show, we spent time meeting audience members, taking photos, and hearing firsthand how much the performance meant to them.